-Support and guidance for schools during COVID-19 (Planning and implementing the full opening of schools)
+Support and guidance for schools during COVID-19 (opening schools and keeping them open safely)

 On 2 July, the DfE published Actions for schools during the COVID-19 outbreak.
 It was last updated on 21 February ahead of schools re-opening to all pupils from 8 March 2021.
 The message for schools is clear: pupils in all year groups should return to school full-time as the first phase of the government’s 2021 roadmap for leaving lockdown.

 The DfE published and updated the following guidance to support you in preparing for the full opening of schools and colleges from 8 March 2021.

 The LAs approach to supporting schools when they fully open from 8 March 2021

 As in September 2020, the DfE guidance defines the steps that you need to take in fully re-opening.
 The LA will only produce supplementary guidance where it is needed, for example to add clarity or to provide a local context.
 Whilst many of the challenges ahead will apply to all schools and settings, each educational setting will also face its own unique issues.

 These key points continue to inform our approach when support local leaders:

 - We continue to liaise with LA partners, Improvement Partners (IPs), chairs of headteacher groups and representative MATs - to ask stakeholders what additional guidance or support they believe we need to provide.
 We continue to take their responses into account when shaping additional support.

 - Where supplementary guidance is needed (to reflect the local context or to add further clarity to DfE guidance) the local authority will commission this.
 Local guidance will then be added to the 'Covid-19 for Schools' web pages – either on this page or the page most suitable to the theme of the supplementary guidance.